konstantinj/docker-grafana/README.md

 # Grafana docker image

 Image  with the latest build of Grafana and datasource configuration via environment variables.
+[grafana-influx-dashboard](https://github.com/anryko/grafana-influx-dashboard) is included in this image.
+Furthermore 2 dashboards for monitoring the host and docker containers are added.
+These dashboards work with collectd metrics stored to an influxdb.
+Consider using [docker-collectd](https://github.com/konstantinj/docker-collectd) which is prodviding host and docker metrics.

 ## Running your Grafana image